 ﴾179﴿ Wa laqad zara'naa li jahannama kaseeran minal jinni wal insi lahum quloobul laa yafqahoona bihaa wa lahum a'yunul laa yubisiroona bihaa wa lahum aazaanul laa yasma'oona bihaa; ulaaa'ika kal an'aami bal hum adall; ulaaa'ika humul ghaafiloon

-﴾179﴿ And We have certainly created for Hell many of the jinn and humans, but they have hearts that do not understand (the truth) and they have eyes with which they can not see (the truth), and they have ears with which they can not hear (the truth) They are like cattle, but they are more astray, These are the ones who are heedless
+﴾179﴿ Indeed, We have created for Hell many of the jinn and mankind.
+They have hearts with which they do not understand, eyes with which they do not see, and ears with which they do not hear.
+They are like cattle—rather, they are even more astray.
+These are the heedless ones.

 [178] This verse relates to the first theme (da‘wah ūlā) of the Surah, which is the call to tawḥīd (monotheism).
 In it, two groups are mentioned—these groups become clear after the parable that was just given (the example of the dog).